Deerfield Inn Review: Winter Weekend Getaway

 Deerfield Inn Review

 It was my first visit to Deerfield – a tiny town of a little more than 5,000 residents in Franklin County that’s home to the prestigious Deerfield Academy – even though every summer my dad and I spend a weekend just a few miles north in Greenfield for the Green River Music Festival.
 Not having much time to do any research before my trip, I really had no idea what would be waiting for me there.
 And considering the last few miles on 91 North are spent driving through sparsely populated farmland, I wasn’t expecting much.

-So I was completely surprised by the idyllic scene that opened up before me when I took a right turn onto Main St., the mile-long road lined with large, old oak trees and colonial-era homes on spacious lots that runs through the center of Old Deerfield.
+So I was completely surprised by the idyllic scene that opened up before me when I took a right turn onto Main St., the mile-long road lined with large, old oak trees and colonial-era homes that runs through the center of Old Deerfield.
 A National Historic Landmark District, the village retains the same scale and town plan as when it was settled by English colonists in the late 1600s.
-It’s as if you took a wrong turn and ended up in the English countryside 200 years ago.
+It’s as if you took a wrong turn and ended up in the English countryside 200+ years ago.